 Porcelain generally requires 2 stages in the kiln, the second one with a layer of glaze used for decoration on hard-paste porcelain.
 Firing is very critical and requires certain know-how: the heating must be very progressive.
 Once the desired temperature has been reached, the kiln is turned off and remains closed until it is completely cool.
 The cooling is also very slow, to limit the temperature change that could break the porcelain pieces.
 Up to 2 days must be necessary to one firing stage.

 As porcelain is made with natural material and has a long lifespan, it is often presented as eco-friendly, with a low impact on the environment.
 It is also worth mentioning the manufacturing of porcelain produces little waste and all the raw materials can be recycled in a new porcelain manufacturing.
 The major environmental footprint is the energy needed to fire the kiln, as temperatures in the thousands of degrees are needed.
 This is why some artisans optimize the process with only one firing stage.

 History of the French porcelain

 Porcelain was invented in China in the 7th or 8th century.
 It was not until the first years of the 18th century that the secret of the true hard paste porcelain was discovered in Germany.
 Until then, Chinese porcelain had been imported: it was a desired and expensive luxury in Europe, only high aristocracy and royal courts could collect these treasures.

 By the 1760s, kaolin had been discovered near Limoges.
 This was the beginning of the French true porcelain manufacturing.
-Even, the Sèvres royal manufacture took the lead in European porcelain design developing its own aesthetics with constant new forms and decorations.
-In parallel, Limoges became also a major place for porcelain in France, with up to 30 manufactures in the 19th century.
+Even, the Sèvres royal manufacture took the lead in European porcelain design, developing its aesthetics with constant new forms and decorations.
+In parallel, Limoges also became a major place for porcelain in France, with up to 30 manufactures in the 19th century.

 Faience, earthenware, stoneware and pottery